-The Employer acknowledges that it has no interest in the sense of ownership or part ownership in any printed work, lecture notes, work of art, computer programme, or recorded work (for the purposes of this article "recorded work" means any recording, whether audio or video, made by means of tape, film, phonograph, kinescope, software or other similar medium and including any notes or other matter which accompany the medium) of a member unless special arrangements have been made with the member.
-Such special arrangements can only be made by completing the Copyright Licence Agreement in Appendix E.
+The Employer acknowledges that it has no interest in the sense of ownership or part ownership in any printed work, lecture notes, work of art, computer programme, or recorded work (for the purposes of this Article "recorded work" means any recording, whether audio or video, made by means of tape, film, phonograph, kinescope, software or other similar medium and including any notes or other matter which accompany the medium) of a member unless special arrangements have been made with the member.
+Such special arrangements can only be made by completing the Copyright Licence Agreement in Appendix E. Entering into such special arrangements shall not be a condition of employment, except for those external sessional appointments (Article 7.16 b) made for the purpose of developing courses for distributed/distance delivery.
+The Union shall be notified of any such external sessional appointments.

-The completion of a Copyright Licence Agreement supersedes all provisions of this article,
+The completion of a Copyright Licence Agreement supersedes all provisions of this Article.